isc-projects/kea/doc/sphinx/arm/agent.rst

 Obviously, the DHCPv4 server must be configured to listen to connections via this same socket.
 In other words, the command-socket configuration for the DHCPv4 server and the CA (for that server) must match.
-Consult :ref:`dhcp4-ctrl-channel`, :ref:`dhcp6-ctrl-channel`, and :ref:`d2-ctrl-channel` to learn how the socket configuration is specified for the DHCPv4, DHCPv6, and D2 services.
+Consult :ref:`dhcp4-unix-ctrl-channel`, :ref:`dhcp6-unix-ctrl-channel`, and :ref:`d2-unix-ctrl-channel` to learn how the UNIX socket configuration is specified for the DHCPv4, DHCPv6, and D2 services.

 User contexts can store arbitrary data as long as they are in valid JSON